Conservation Stories: Butterfly Robe Progress

 Conservation of the extensive metal thread embroidering is currently underway.
 Loose and broken threads have been stitched through the ground fabric layer to return them as close to their original position as possible.
 The embroidery on the red satin side of the robe, visible when the robe is open, has been completed and the embroidery on the white satin side is currently in progress.
 The first image is of the right shoulder of the robe before conservation.
 The tangled, detached mess of the colored threads shows the fragile state of the robe at that point.
 The second image is the same section of the garment after conservation.
 The metal threads have been secured, maintaining the aesthetic significance of the piece and preserving its structure.

 The amount of care in recovering the needlework is significant, but necessary, for the embroidery of flowers and animals is important to study as it represents symbols understood within the society at the time.
 For example, the butterflies seen on both sides of the robe represent happy marriages and women’s romances.
 The butterflies sipping on the flower’s nectar symbolize erotic imagery, alluding to the butterfly as a lover and the flower as a female.
 The peonies indicate wealth and prominence.
 The conservation process rehabilitates the threads that have broken and thus disrupted the figurative symbolism in the robe.
-With the embroidery brought back a close semblance of its original state, the robe’s function can be studied more critically.
+With the embroidery brought back to a close semblance of its original state, the robe’s function can be studied more critically.

-Conserving this robe is vital to its use as a tool for education, for, without conservation, it would be too fragile to be handled.
+Conserving this robe was vital to its use as a tool for education, for, without conservation, it would be too fragile to be handled.
 Access to it greatly enhances the learning experience for students.
 The exquisite workmanship, the vibrant colors, the feel of the cloth, and the monumentality of the piece cannot be communicated through images.
 The power of the symbolism of the elements and the effect of their synergy can be comprehended only by seeing the robe in its entirety.
 Thus, a full experience of this work of art can be realized solely in its presence.
 Time and again, students who have the opportunity for this multi-sensory experience find learning more engaging and richer.
 We are grateful to the NEA for supporting Scripps College in providing this type of deep learning to our students.